soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 Duration: X minutes

 [Azure IoT Central](https://azure.microsoft.com/en-us/services/iot-central/) is a Software as a Service (SaaS) offering from Microsoft.
 The aim of this service is to provide a frictionless entry into the Cloud Computing and IoT space.
-The core focus of many industrial companies is not on cloud computing, therefore they do not necessarily have the personnel skilled to provide guidance and to stand up a reliable and scalable infrastructure for an IoT solution.
+The core focus of many industrial companies is not on cloud computing; therefore, they do not necessarily have the personnel skilled to provide guidance and to stand up a reliable and scalable infrastructure for an IoT solution.
 It is imperative for these types of companies to enter the IoT space not only for the cost savings associated with remote monitoring, but also to improve safety for their workers and the environment.

 Fabrikam is one such company that could use a helping hand entering the IoT space.
 They have recently invested in sensor technology on their rod pumps in the field, and they are ready to implement their cloud-based IoT Solution.
 Their IT department is small and unfamiliar with cloud-based IoT infrastructure; their IT budget also does not afford them the luxury of hiring a team of contractors to build out a solution for them.